Ne-oL/geoz/README.md

 ## Contact

-The best way to ask questions is via the [GitHub Discussions channel](https://github.com/Ne-oL/geoz/discussions).
+you can ask me any questions via my Twitter Account [Ne-oL](https://github.com/Ne-oL/geoz/discussions).
 In case you encounter any bugs, please create an issue in [GitHub's issue tracker](https://github.com/Ne-oL/geoz/issues) directly to let us know.